 - Note: Connect fields feature is available for trial, professional and business accounts.

-We do not currently have filtering, field validations, and other 3rd party integrations, import, lead conversion, bulk-edit, merge, or global search.
+- We do not currently have field validations, 3rd party integrations, import, lead conversion, bulk-edit, merge, or global search.

 - Our Business and Professional plan allows you to create an unlimited number of connect fields